 PhD, is Associate Professor at the Department of Economic Structure, University of Valencia.
 His current research interests include creative industries, industrial districts and clusters, and networks of cities.
 He has participated in applied research for the OECD, the Barcelona City and Province, and the Spanish Ministry of Industry.
 He is the author of book chapters published in Springer, Edward Elgar, Routledge and IGI, and articles in specialized journals such as Land Use Policy, Papers in Regional Science, European Planning Studies, Regional Studies, The Annals of Regional Science, The Journal of Regional Research, Industry and Innovation, and European Urban and Regional Studies, among others.

-Associate Professor in the Department of Management at the Universitat Politècnica de València.
+Associate Professor at the Department of Management in the Universitat Politècnica de València.
 Dr. Estelles-Miguel is an Industrial Engineering by training, working on Supply Chain Management, productivity and firms in clusters.
 Publications in several journals include Regional Studies, Journal of Small Business Management, European Planning Studies, etc. Dr. Estelles-Miguel is Member of the Technical Committee of SMART EUREKA (2017-2019), working with innovation and Industry 4.0 in European programs.

-Associate Professor of Industrial Engineering and Innovation at the department of Management at the Universitat Politècnica de València, Spain.
+Associate Professor of Industrial Engineering and Innovation at the Department of Management at the Universitat Politècnica de València, Spain.
 Her research agenda includes issues within the field of SMEs, cluster analysis, innovation and absorption capacity.
 She has published articles in journals such as Journal of Business Research, Journal of Small Business Management, Small Business Economics, etc., along with co-participation in more than 27 technology-transfer projects in the last 10 years.

 PhD, Assistant Professor in Management at the Dept. of Economics and Management, University of Florence.
 He is member of the Doctorate Programme â€˜Developing Economics and Local Systemsâ€™ (DELoS), University of Trento and Florence.
 His recent research interests deal with innovation, creativity and inter-organisational collaborations in open contexts, such as industrial districts and clusters.
 He published several articles in national and international journals, among others: Industry and Innovation, Journal of Business Research, European Planning Studies, European Urban and Regional Studies, Annals of Regional Science, etc. He recently published with Routledge (2016): Tourist clusters, destinations and competitiveness.